kumaran-is/angular-flexlayout-standard/README.md

 ### Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular Official Site for Angular CLI Overview and Commands](https://angular.io/cli).

 ## Profiling the Build